Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 \subsection{Question \#2: Does mBERT vary layer-wise?}

-The goal of a deep neural network is to abstract to higher order representations as you progress up the hierarchy \cite{yosinski2014transferable}. \newcite{peters2018deep} empirically show that for ELMo the lower layer is better at syntax while the upper layer is better at semantics.
-For mBERT, we would expect a similar generalization across the 12 layers, as well as an abstraction away from a specific language with higher layers.
+The goal of a deep neural network is to abstract to higher-order representations as you progress up the hierarchy \cite{yosinski2014transferable}. \newcite{peters-etal-2018-deep} empirically show that for ELMo in English the lower layer is better at syntax while the upper layer is better at semantics.
+However, it is unclear how different layers affect the quality of cross-lingual representation.
+For mBERT, we hypothesize a similar generalization across the 13 layers, as well as an abstraction away from a specific language with higher layers.
 Does the zero-shot transfer performance vary with different layers?

 We consider two schemes.
-First, we follow the feature-based transfer approach of ELMo by taking a learned weighted combination of all 12 layers of mBERT with a two-layer bidirectional LSTM with $d_h$ hidden size (Feat).
+First, we follow the feature-based approach of ELMo by taking a learned weighted combination of all 13 layers of mBERT with a two-layer bidirectional LSTM with $d_h$ hidden size (Feat).
 Note the LSTM is trained from scratch and mBERT is fixed.
 For sentence and document classification, an additional max-pooling is used to extract a fixed-dimension vector.
+We train the feature-based approach with Adam and learning rate 1e-3.
+The batch size is 32.
+The learning rate is halved whenever the development evaluation does not improve.
+The training is stopped early when learning rate drop below 1e-5.
 Second, when fine-tuning mBERT, we fix the bottom $n$ layers ($n$ included) of mBERT, where layer 0 is the input embedding.
 We consider $n \in \{0, 3, 6, 9\}$.
-See \cref{appendix:exp2} for experiment details.

 Freezing the bottom layers of mBERT, in general, improves the performance of mBERT in all five tasks (\cref{fig:heatmap}).
 For sentence-level tasks like document classification and natural language inference, we observe the largest improvement with $n = 6$.
 For word-level tasks like NER, POS tagging, and parsing, we observe the largest improvement with $n = 3$.
 More improvement in under-performing languages is observed.